frianlh/Learn-Go/README.md

 # Learn-Go
 > **Disclaimer :**
 >
-> This project is for educational purposes only.
+> This project is for educational purposes.
 >
 > **Sumber :**
 >